- Physical Adaptations

-When you move into a new place, do some things that will help your dog adapt faster to the new location.
+When you move into a new place, do some things to help your dog adapt faster to the new location.

-You can do this by maintaining the old routines such as taking your dog for a walk at the usual time and feeding it with the typical intervals.
+You can do this by maintaining the old routines, such as taking your dog for a walk at the usual time and feeding it at the typical intervals.

-It would be best if you also allowed your dog to continue with its good habits.
+It would be best if you also allowed your dog to continue its good habits.

-You should also show more love by spending more time with it and playing with him or her.
+You should also show more love by spending more time with them and playing with them.

 You can also consider distracting it with a chew toy when moving out or traveling to a distant place.

-This way, it will be calmer on a long drive or properly distracted to not notice the strange new environment.
+This way, it will be calmer on a long drive or suitably distracted to not notice the strange new environment.